yuichiiino1/WormTracer/WormTracer19_5/README.md

 - zzzzz_params.yaml, zzzzz_params.json: Parameters used for running the program. .yaml includes parameters basically specified by the user, while .json includes additional parameters determined in the program.
 - zzzzz_png, zzzzz_tif, and/or zzzzz.mp4:
 Estimated centerlines overlayed on the input imates as png image sequence, multipage tiff, and/or mp4, as specified in the hyperparameters.
-- zzzzz_loss_plot.png, zzzzz_losses.csv: a plot and a numerical output of final loss values along time frames.
+- zzzzz_loss_plot.png, zzzzz_losses.csv: a plot and a numerical output of final loss values (multiplied by each loss weight) along time frames.
 - zzzzz_log.txt: log file of execution processes.
 - zzzzz_x.csv, zzzzz_y.csv
 Numerical data of estimated centerlines.
 The _x.csv file includes x coordinates and _y.csv file y coordinates.
 Rows correspond to frames of input images, while columns correspond to centerline junction points from head to tail.